lsbFlying/resy/README-EN.md

   } = useResy(store);

   function btn2() {
+    /**
-    // It can be updated by direct assignment (the simplest update method) store.count++;
+     * 1、It can be updated by direct assignment (the simplest update method)
+     * 2、Secondly, resy has automatic batch update
+     * That is, if you use the direct update method, there will be automatic batch updates, as follows:
+     * store.count++;
+     * store.text = "456asd";
+     * The above method can have automatic batch update, */ store.count++;
     store.text = "456asd";
     /**